Suranchiyev/Arcade-Game/README.md

   1. Download project as zip directory
   2. Unzip it in your local machine
   3. Open index.html file with any browser
-  4. Or you can fork this repositry and clone it https://help.github.com/articles/fork-a-repo/
+  4. Or you can fork this repositry and clone it.
+See instructions here https://help.github.com/articles/fork-a-repo/